killercup/trpl-ebook/book/documentation.md

 If you're just showing plain text, choose `text`.

-It's important to choose the correct annotation here, because `rustdoc` uses it in an interesting way: It can be used to actually test your examples, so that they don't get out of date.
+It's important to choose the correct annotation here, because `rustdoc` uses it in an interesting way: It can be used to actually test your examples in a library crate, so that they don't get out of date.
 If you have some C code but `rustdoc` thinks it's Rust because you left off the annotation, `rustdoc` will complain when trying to generate the documentation.

 ## Documentation as tests